cg-manish/Refire/README.md

 ReFire is a basic firewall to block http requests from AWS, Azure and GCP ip addresses.
 This focuses on blocking requests.

 Features planned:
-- Block requets on specific ports and protocols
+- [x] Block requets on specific ports and protocols
-- Block ip address ranges of countries
+- [x] Block ip address ranges of countries
-- Block requests from US states or cities
+- [x] Block requests from specific US states or cities
-- Block files based on MIME types
+- [] Block files based on MIME types

 Might be reimplemented in GO or Rust